brikis98/yevgeniy-brikman-homepage/_posts/2011-07-20-travel-quirks-part-3-sculpture-animals.md

 You probably know that medieval castles often had huge, thick walls designed to keep enemies out.
 You may have even heard that they would rain down arrows and boiling hot oil on any invaders who dared approach.
-What you probably didn't known, however, is the other thing that would rain down castle walls.
+What you probably didn't know, however, is the other thing that would rain down castle walls.
 It turns out that they built outhouses - which were little more than a seat with a hole in it - high up on the *outside* of the castle walls.
 Talk about adding insult to injury.
 Funnier still is the fact that the doors to these